shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-trade-desk-publisher-guide.md

 ---
-title : Microsoft Monetize - Publisher Guide for Deal Sync with Trade Desk description : Learn how a seamless deal transaction between Xandr Monetize publishers and Trade Desk buyers is possible.
+title: Microsoft Monetize - Publisher Guide for Deal Sync with Trade Desk
+description: Learn how a seamless deal transaction between Xandr Monetize publishers and Trade Desk buyers is possible.
 ms.date: 10/28/2023
 ---